Maybe not. This Global Innovation 1000 study

-The report goes on to say that these companies are investing more and more in their research and development departments.
-Yet, according to the study, R&D spending is not one of the key elements to successful innovation.
-Why is it that companies like Apple spend less on R&D than their counterparts, and outperform them?
-One of the reasons might be that their innovation strategy lines up with a corporate culture that actually supports innovation!
+According to the report, these corporations are increasingly investing in their research and development divisions.
+However, according to the report, R&D spending is not a critical component of effective innovation.
+Why do companies like Apple spend less on R&D than their competitors while outperforming them?
+One of the reasons could be because their innovation strategy aligns with a business culture that encourages innovation!

 6 Ways to Create a Corporate Culture of Innovation

 is more than just making sure everyone is happy.
 It’s the key to survival in a fast-paced world.
 So, how do you create a corporate culture that supports innovation?
 We believe you have to start with the following basic values and attitudes: